Racing Spirit of Léman: 2025

 On November 22, 2024, the team announced they would be entering the 2025 FIA World Endurance Championship as one of the two Aston Martin LMGT3 teams.
-Drivers for the season are French Aston Martin factory driver, Valentin Hasse-Clot, American Derek DeBoer and Brazilian Eduardo Barrichello, son of former Formula One driver Rubens Barrichello.
+Drivers for the season were French Aston Martin factory driver, Valentin Hasse-Clot, American Derek DeBoer and Brazilian Eduardo Barrichello, son of former Formula One driver Rubens Barrichello.

 European Le Mans Series

 2023

 In 2023, following the LMP3 double championship in the Le Mans Cup, the team entered into the LMP3 class with a Ligier JS P320.
 Drivers for the season were Antoine Doquin, Jacques Wolff, Fabien Michal and Jean-Ludovic Foubert.
 The team would finish on the podium on their debut in the series at the 4 Hours of Barcelona.
 They then followed that up with a win at the 4 Hours of Le Castellet.
 At the end of the season, the team would finish fifth in the LMP3 class.